Website Builders Stifle Creativity

 You can tell from the pictures below that these designs are not the standard templates that you are used to getting with other website builders.
-People who visit your completed Wix website will assume you spent thousands on your website design.
+People who review your completed Wix website will assume you spent thousands on your website design.
 And you don’t have to tell them otherwise.

 One downside of Wix is that once you choose a design theme and start building your site, you can’t switch to another design.
 To use a different design, you’d have to start over from scratch and copy/paste all the text content.
 This is the price you pay to have awesome, unique design themes on a website builder platform.

-Does Wix Use Flash?
+Does Wix Website Builder Use Flash?

 Wix is one of the “flashier” website builders, but it doesn’t use Flash.
 It did in the past, but it doesn’t any more.

 Flash allows for animation on the web but the downside is it uses a lot of web graphics that search engines can’t read.
 Having a website that search engines can’t read is bad news if you’re hoping to rank in search engines.